gitsome/node-path-locker/README.md

 const pathLocker = new PathLocker();

-// register the BUILD_ROOT, this is where dynamic artifacts will be created pathLocker.add('BUILD_ROOT', __dirname, 'package-one');
+// register the BUILD_ROOT, this is where dynamic artifacts will be created
+// NOTE: this path should already exist in the source code pathLocker.add('BUILD_ROOT', __dirname, 'package-one');

 // register a path to create.
-This path will not be created if 'BUILD_ROOT' doesn't exists pathLocker.create('BUILD_ARTIFACTS', '${BUILD_ROOT}', 'build');
+This path will not be created if 'BUILD_ROOT' doesn't exist pathLocker.create('BUILD_ARTIFACTS', '${BUILD_ROOT}', 'build');

 module.exports = pathLocker.get;